Keibert Ruiz Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in MLB with a collective 10.1 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.16 team ERA that ranks fourth across all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.15).

-- Mahle (1-2 with a 4.11 ERA and 18 strikeouts in 15 1/3 innings pitched) gets the start for the Twins, his fourth of the season.
+- Lopez gets the start for the Twins, his fifth of the season.
+He is 1-1 with a 1.73 ERA and 33 strikeouts in 26 2/3 innings pitched.

-- In his last appearance -- out of the bullpen on Thursday -- the right-hander threw 2/3 innings against the Boston Red Sox while surrendering hits.

-- The 28-year-old has an ERA of 4.11, with 10.6 strikeouts per nine innings, in three games this season.
-Opponents have a .283 batting average against him.
+- The righty's most recent time out was on Sunday against the New York Yankees, when he threw six innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.